How to Measure Social Media ROI Like the Marketing Ninja Would

 Again, sales are a great by-product of a well-executed social presence, but should not necessarily be a top level goal (SEO and PPC efforts are much more suited to these types of goals).

-Note: ROI Isn’t Just About Facebook ‘Likes’
+Social Media ROI Isn’t About ‘Likes’

 A note of caution: keep in mind that the number of Facebook likes isn’t necessarily an indication of how your social media efforts are paying off.
 While the value of a single “Like” varies from business to business, it also varies over time as the business grows and changes.